nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all patients based on their names.
-2. Medimate displays a list of all patients sorted in order based on names.
+2. MediMate displays a list of all patients sorted in order based on names.

    Use case ends.